oladirankom01/AWS-STS-Cross-Account-Security-Monitoring/README.md

 ### 3. Logging does not automatically equal detection

 CloudTrail can record thousands of events, but security teams still need detection logic to identify events worth investigating.

+## Project Takeaway

+This project provided hands-on experience designing and monitoring a cross-account AWS environment.
+The most important lesson was that security is not just about preventing unauthorized access - **it is also about detecting and responding to access when it occurs.**

+By combining IAM, STS, CloudTrail, EventBridge, and SNS, this project demonstrates a basic cloud security monitoring pipeline capable of detecting cross-account role assumptions and generating security alerts.

 ## Future Improvements